// COMP_BY_CITY

 Los Angeles

 Los Angeles has quietly grown into one of the most dynamic markets for Chief of Staff roles outside of the traditional NYC-SF corridor.
 The city's entertainment industry has long employed executive assistants and chiefs of staff in studios and talent agencies, but the expansion of LA's tech sector — anchored by companies like Snap, SpaceX, and a thriving ecosystem of DTC and creator-economy startups — has broadened the opportunity set considerably.
-Salaries in LA typically sit 5 to 10 percent above the national average.
+Based on Resonance Search placement data, salaries in LA carry a moderate premium above the national average.

 Cost of living in Los Angeles is high but noticeably more manageable than San Francisco.
 Housing is the largest expense driver, though the metro's geographic sprawl means candidates can find meaningfully lower rents in neighborhoods 20 to 30 minutes from major employment centers.
 California state income taxes still apply, which is worth noting when comparing to offers in Texas or Florida.